icgc-argo/argo-docs/docs/submission/submission-overview.md

 ## Data Dictionary

 To support the gathering of high-quality data, a clinical data dictionary has been developed that performs rigorous validation on submitted data at the time of submission.
-Clinical data is defined in logical groupings, which will be submitted as TSV files in the ARGO Submission section.
+Clinical data is defined in logical groupings, which will be submitted as TSV files in the ARGO Program Services section.

 Explore the details of the ARGO clinical dataset in the **[ARGO Data Dictionary Viewer](/dictionary).**